How Long Will a House Stay Warm Without Power?

 Updates Designed to Keep Your House Warm Without Electricity

-Improve ventilation (to help regulate airflow and humidity).
+- Improve ventilation (to help regulate airflow and humidity).

-Consider installing a whole house generator
+- Consider installing a whole-house generator.

 Related Topic: Carbon Monoxide Safety Checklist

 According to the American Red Cross, you should store enough nonperishable food and water supplies for at least two weeks.
 Also, update your emergency first-aid kits and make sure all the medication for family members is available and in supply.
-Have enough flashlights, candles, and batteries to last for at least two weeks and keep everything together in an easy-to-access bin.
+Have enough flashlights, candles, and batteries to last at least two weeks.
+Keep everything together in an easy-to-access bin.
 While you will not likely need two weeks (or even two days) of supplies, having plenty on hand means that you will have peace of mind and can assist friends or neighbors.

 Stay Warm and Safe During the Next Power Outage

 Winter storms can be unpredictable and intense.
 Knowing how to stay warm without power is critical to the safety of you and your family.
 If the power goes out, it is vital that you follow the instructions of local officials.

 In the meantime, contact your local Aire Serv® professionals for help preparing your home to ride out the winter, no matter what the weather throws at you.
 We offer comprehensive professional HVAC services to keep your home comfortable.
 We’re a proud member of the Neighborly community of home service companies, so the Neighborly Done Right Promise™ backs all our work, ensuring your satisfaction.
 Our experts are ready to assist with your HVAC needs and ensure your system works efficiently throughout the year.